tsgates/arch-wiki-markdown/wiki/Swap.md

 console tools like fdisk.
 Make sure to label the partition as SWAP before writing the partition table.

-Make sure you are writing the partition to the correct disk!
+Warning:Make sure you are writing the partition to the correct disk!

-Next edit the fstab

-    # nano /etc/fstab
+Next open /etc/fstab.

 Now add a new entry, just under the current swap entry, which take the current swap partition over the new USB one